Skip to content

 4. Use implicit risk management to identify risks before they arise

 We learned above that implicit risk management plans deal with overall project risk.
-Rather than individual risk events (such as key piece of machinery failing), this plan plots the probability of economic, political, technical, etc. events impacting the project's success.
+Rather than individual risk events (such as a key piece of machinery failing), this plan plots the probability of economic, political, technical, etc. events impacting the project's success.

 For example, a client comes to you with a project in a highly regulated industry.
 Because of political uncertainty in the client's country, there is a chance that additional regulations might come into effect.
 If they do come into effect, the entire project will have to be scrapped, costing both you and the client.